Crypto Snack (SNACK) Price Reaches $0.0033 on Major Exchanges

-Crypto Snack (SNACK) traded down 0.7% against the U.S. dollar during the 24 hour period ending at 9:00 AM E.T. on November 29th.
-Crypto Snack has a market capitalization of $75.40 million and approximately $884.26 worth of Crypto Snack was traded on exchanges in the last day.
-In the last seven days, Crypto Snack has traded 0.6% lower against the U.S. dollar.
-One Crypto Snack token can currently be purchased for about $0.0033 or 0.00000012 BTC on cryptocurrency exchanges.
+Crypto Snack (SNACK) traded down 0.7% against the dollar during the 24 hour period ending at 7:00 AM E.T. on December 2nd.
+During the last seven days, Crypto Snack has traded 0.6% lower against the dollar.
+One Crypto Snack token can currently be bought for about $0.0033 or 0.00000012 BTC on cryptocurrency exchanges.
+Crypto Snack has a market capitalization of $75.40 million and $884.26 worth of Crypto Snack was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.